-With spring in full flow, the longer days and occasional rays of sun we’re getting here and there are hopefully encouraging us all to spend a bit more time outside.
+With spring around the corner, and the days becoming slightly longer, it's hopefully encouraging us all to spend a bit more time out in the garden.
 Our mission at EvenGreener is to embrace every last drop of nature, from the new sprouts of tulips and daffodils shooting up over Easter, to the broccoli and leeks we can sow in prep for a season of succulent growth.

 We also believe by working in unison with nature, we can not only learn from it, but benefit from some of its powers too.
 Whilst this may sound a little far-fetched, earthworms for example have the ability to replace or replicate segments they may have previously lost, so these magical beings are worthy of teaming up with to trigger some new life into your garden this spring.